An epicurean adventure to: Pakistan

 Regulate the heat accordingly, if it's browning too fast, turn the heat down a smidge.

 - Keep the cooked naans on a plate, covered with some foil or a clean tea towel.
-Brush the glaze over the surface of the naan, scatter over chopped coriander and serve warm.

 Storage